egonw/blog/_posts/2022-04-14-bridgedb-nwo-grant-update-2-building-up.markdown

 <a href="/assets/images/bridgedb_nwo_uml.png"><img src="/assets/images/bridgedb_nwo_uml.png" style="width: 40%; display: block; margin-left: auto; margin-right: auto; float: right"
      alt="UML diagram showing the steps in a BridgeDb webservice call." /></a>
-Last month I [reported](https://chem-bla-ics.blogspot.com/2022/03/bridgedb-nwo-grant-update-1-first-steps.html) on the start of the
+Last month I [reported <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2022/03/05/bridgedb-nwo-grant-update-1-first-steps.html) on the start of the
 [NWO Open Science grant](https://www.nwo.nl/en/researchprogrammes/open-science/open-science-fund) and it is time for an update.
 First, our grant now has a grant number, [203.001.121](https://www.nwo.nl/en/projects/203001121).
 For a project that is about identifiers, having a project identifier is a big deal.